fr-quoctv/myApp/README.md

 ### `step-4`

 - So, the app is alive, but, is it living well?
 We create test suite...
-  - Unit testing
+  - Unit Testing
-  - E2E testing
+  - End-to-End Testing

 ## Directory Layout